hkotek/hkotek.com/research.md

 This work studies the syntax and semantics of *wh*-questions, concentrating on English and German multiple questions.
 I argue for *covert scrambling* of in-situ *wh*-phrases in English multiple questions, parallel to the overt scrambling of *wh*-in-situ in German.
 Evidence is provided from experimental data as well as offline judgments.
 My dissertation develops a new semantic framework for questions building on the syntax that I motivate.
 I am currently writing an LI Monograph based on this work.

 in press
 : Kotek, Hadas. **Composing Questions**.
 LI monograph, MIT Press.
-(Projected publication date: Spring 2019).
+(Planned publication date: Spring 2019).

 2016
 : Kotek, Hadas. [**On the semantics of *wh*-questions**](SuB-wh-paper.pdf). *Proceedings of Sinn und Bedeutung (SuB) 20*, eds.
 Nadine Bade, Polina Berezovskaya and Anthea Scholler.